US Trust Business Loans and Alternative Capital Funding logo

 US Trust Business Loans and Alternative Capital Funding Review

 US Trust Business Loans and Alternative Capital Funding is a Miami-headquartered lender with 27 years of experience in complex capital structuring.
-Founded in Florida's financial district, the company has expanded to serve businesses across 49 states while maintaining deep local expertise in hospitality and trades industries.
+Founded in Florida's financial district, the company has expanded to serve businesses across 49 states while maintaining deep local experience context in hospitality and trades industries.
 The company is Yelp-rated in the Top 5 Miami lenders and emphasizes both speed and industry specialization in their marketing.

 The company offers a broad range of business financing products including business lines of credit (up to $2M, 18-36 month terms), working capital loans, SBA 7(a) loans, commercial loans, equipment financing, invoice factoring, revenue advances, and personal term loans up to 10 years.
 They explicitly market themselves to borrowers across the credit spectrum—from "A to D" credit programs—and claim to serve both "bankable and unbankable" businesses.
-They operate specialized lending divisions for specific industries, including IFundDoctors.com for healthcare professionals and iFundRobotics.com for robotics ventures.
+They operate listed lending divisions for specific industries, including IFundDoctors.com for healthcare professionals and iFundRobotics.com for robotics ventures.

 US Trust distinguishes itself through rapid funding timelines (claiming 3-hour funding availability), industry-specific lending programs for construction, healthcare, tech, hospitality, and entertainment sectors, and willingness to fund high-risk borrowers and startups without revenue.
 They advertise below-market rates for qualified applicants and highlight successful funding of high-profile clients including celebrities and tech entrepreneurs.
 Their digital-first approach allows them to serve nationwide clients despite Miami headquarters.

 While the website presents compelling marketing claims, several factors warrant caution.
 The company makes specific funding timeline claims (3 hours) that may not apply universally.
 Interest rates are not disclosed, making comparison difficult.
 The emphasis on serving "A to D" credit borrowers and startups without revenue suggests higher-risk lending with likely higher costs.
-No independent verification of their Yelp ranking or client testimonials is provided on the site.
+No comparable public verification context of their Yelp ranking or client testimonials is provided on the site.
 The vague reference to "hedge fund private lending" and celebrity transactions raises questions about actual service availability and typical customer profile.

 Services & Features